-As defined by the bylaws of the ILPA Board of Directors, membership is limited to institutions and individuals who invest or intend to invest in a portfolio of private equity funds or direct investments primarily for their own account.
-The criteria used by the Membership Committee to assess applicants include (but are not limited to) the following:
+As defined by the bylaws of the ILPA Board of Directors, ILPA membership is limited to institutions (and individuals within those institutions) who invest or intend to invest in a portfolio of private equity funds or direct investments primarily for their own account.
+As such, only organizations which are investing capital which is mostly captive are eligible for ILPA membership.

 Code of Conduct